DataDog/hiring-engineers/answers.md

 - First, I install the Datadog's macOS Trace Agent following the documentation (R19).
 - I run into some issues with the latest OSX Trace Agent release, so I follow the Development alternative.
 - I download and install Go.
-- I install macOS Trace Agent running the following code in the terminal:\
+- I install macOS Trace Agent running the following code in the terminal.\
 `$ go get -u github.com/DataDog/datadog-trace-agent/...`
 - Then within the newly created folder *src/github.com/DataDog/datadog-trace-agent*, I run\
 `$ make install`